-The other information comprises all of the information in the Regulatory Accounts other than the regulatory financial statements and our auditors' report thereon.
-The directors are responsible for the other information.
+The other information comprises all of the information in the regulatory accounts other than the regulatory financial statements and our auditors' report thereon.
+The Directors are responsible for the other information.
 Our opinion on the regulatory financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance thereon.

 In connection with our audit of the regulatory financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the regulatory financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If we identify an apparent material inconsistency or material misstatement, we are required to perform procedures to conclude whether there is a material misstatement of the regulatory financial statements or a material misstatement of the other information.
+If we identify an apparent material inconsistency or material misstatement, we are required to perform procedures to conclude whether there is a material misstatement of the other information.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report based on these responsibilities.

-The Directors' report, strategic report and corporate governance statement
+The Directors' Report, Strategic Report and Corporate governance statement

-The company's Regulatory Licence, standard condition E2, requires the regulatory financial statements and the directors' report, strategic report, and corporate governance statement to be prepared as if the company were a quoted company and as if the regulatory financial statements were the company's statutory financial statements prepared in accordance with Part 15 of the Companies Act 2006.
-The directors have therefore prepared a directors' report, strategic report, and corporate governance statement accompanying the regulatory financial statements.
+The Company's Regulatory Licence, standard condition E2, requires the regulatory financial statements and the Directors' Report, Strategic Report, and Corporate governance statement to be prepared as if the Company were a quoted company and as if the regulatory financial statements were the Company's statutory financial statements prepared in accordance with Part 15 of the Companies Act 2006.
+The Directors have therefore prepared a Directors' Report, Strategic Report, and Corporate governance statement accompanying the regulatory financial statements.
 Under the terms of our contract we have assumed responsibility to provide those opinions that would be provided if this were the statutory annual report of a quoted company, in accordance with the Companies Act 2006.